DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

     - openIdParameters.properties configures several features like allowed domains, logout, and some internal ODM OpenId features
     - OdmOidcProviders.json configures the client-credentials OpenId provider used by the Decision Center server configuration to connect Decision Center to the Decision Server console and Decision Center to the Decision Runner

-4. Create the Azure AD authentication secret.
+4. Create the Microsoft Entra ID authentication secret.

     ```shell
     kubectl create secret generic azuread-auth-secret \